Ushio/NanoPlist/README.md

 ## NanoPlist
- NanoPlist is A reader writer for Apple Property Lists (.plist) binary and xml format for C# (C Sharp) This is simple, compact.
-Binary IO is optimized less GC.
+NanoPlist is A reader writer for Apple Property Lists (.plist) binary and xml format for C# (C Sharp) Binary IO is optimized less GC.

  Developing by unity.